david-ca6/chad/README.md

 # CHAD

-CHAD (Chat Activity Dashboard) is a Python tool designed to visualize chat activity from YouTube and Twitch VODs.
+CHAD (CHat Activity Dashboard) is a Python tool designed to visualize chat activity from YouTube and Twitch VODs.
 It provides detailed plots of overall chat activity and keyword-specific activity using Plotly, Dash, and chat-downloader.

 ## Features
 - Visualize chat activity over the duration of a VOD